money wallet

 Crowdfunding for Recovery

-Just because someone is an addict, does not mean that they aren’t loved and supported.
+Just because someone is a person with addiction, does not mean that they aren’t loved and supported.
 There are many amazing people who suffer from addiction and dependance who are amazing, warm-hearted individuals who others would love to support in their journey to recovery.
 If you are open to sharing your journey, start a crowdfunding campaign to raise money to get treatment or pay off a loan you may have taken out to go to a detox center.

 Government Funding